Contact Us for a Free Consultation (213) 542-0979

 Best PC 459 Burglary Defenses in California

-On the flip side, if you used a weapon, a lot of property of high value was taken, and other serious favors occurred, you would face a lengthy prison sentence.
+On the flip side, if you used a weapon, a lot of high-value property was taken, and other serious favors occurred, you would face a lengthy prison sentence.
 You'll want to get the best possible criminal defense attorney.

 I know what it takes to get a not-guilty verdict if they've got problems of proof in your case, and, of course, I know what it takes to negotiate a case under the right circumstances to put together a mitigation package with character letters and other essential details that prosecutors and judges will take note of when deciding exactly how to handle a residential burglary case.